| Bio Expect the

 of the blues guitar with over 50 years experience as

 a pro, he's forged a truly unique guitar style.
+He began playing guitar at 8

 years old inspired by hearing Bill Doggett's "Honky